 The trickle data migration approach breaks the data migration project down into sub-migrations.
 Instead of moving all of your data to the target system at once, the data migration occurs in different stages over a period of time ranging from a few months to a year.

-Trickle data migration is also known as phased or iterative migration and comes with many competitive benefits.
+Trickle data migration is also known as phased or iterative migration and it comes with competitive benefits.
 The biggest one is that it eliminates downtime.
-Since both the old system and the new one are running during the migration, there is no downtime, and employees and customers can access their data at all times.
+Since the old system and the new one are running during the migration, there is no downtime and employees and customers can access their data at all times.

-Your company can choose two different ways to tackle trickle migration:
+Your company may choose two different ways to tackle trickle migration:

-The trickle migration approach works best for midsize to large companies that work with large amounts of data.
-It’s also a great option for companies that can’t afford to have any downtime for their users during data migration, or companies that work irregular hours.
+- Data is migrated to the new environment, but users don’t switch to the new system until the project is complete: This trickle migration approach works best for mid-to-large-size companies that work with large amounts of data.
+It’s also a great option for companies unable to afford any downtime for their users during data migration or companies that work irregular hours.

-On the other hand, your team can choose to keep the original system operational throughout the entire data migration project.
+With the second approach, your team can choose to keep the original system operational throughout the entire data migration project.
 This way, users only have to switch to the new system once it’s completed.
-This can also be a difficult task for your engineers, as data must be updated in real-time across both platforms.
+This can be a difficult task for your engineers, as data must be updated in real-time across both platforms.
 If any changes are made to the original system, they must also be applied to the new system.

 Edmentum uses DemandTools to cleanly migrate thousands of records into Salesforce